2025 - Key Information

-We are pleased to share the latest progress on the Flood Risk Management Study & Plan project.
-Following the valuable feedback received during the community consultation, our consultant has been integrating this input into the project, reviewing and updating the model outputs.
+Following the valuable feedback received during the community consultation in June-July 2024, our consultant has integrated this input into the project and reviewed and updated the model outputs.

 Key activities completed in this phase include:

-Feedback integration: The consultant has reviewed all community consultation feedback and incorporated relevant insights into the project’s technical work
+Feedback integration: The consultant has reviewed all community consultation feedback and incorporated relevant insights into the project’s technical work, informed further by subsequent onsite meetings with residents across the Waverley catchment.

-Ground truthing inspections: To ensure the accuracy and reliability of the model and mapping the consultant team has conducted on the ground inspections in key areas.
+Ground truthing inspections: To ensure the accuracy and reliability of the model and mapping the consultant team has conducted further on the ground inspections in key areas and verification of modelled flood extents against historical and recent rainfall events.

 Building on the completion of the Waverley Local Government Area (LGA) Flood Study, which was adopted in 2021, Waverley Council commenced the next step in the NSW Governments Flood Risk Management Framework in early 2024 - a Flood Risk Management Study and Plan (FRMS&P) for the Waverley LGA .